 2. Excluding operators from the OEE implementation process

 Operators are the frontline of manufacturing and play a key role in driving efficient daily production.
 In all likelihood, no one will have a more holistic understanding of what goes on with your machines than the individuals who work directly with them each day.
 Therefore, failure to gain their buy-in on OEE and its implementation will have significant adverse impacts on the results.

 When you exclude operators from the implementation process, reductions in participation and commitment to driving OEE improvement is common.
 Not to mention that once a problem is identified by monitoring OEE, the valuable knowledge these individuals can (and in our experience, certainly do) contribute to understanding and then improving that process or problem can be lost.

 Reduced communication, insufficient data, or merely a superficial understanding of the data itself is often the result.
 These types of problems are common mistakes in OEE calculation.
-When present they reduce the potential improvement opportunities available to your organisation.
+When present, they reduce the potential improvement opportunities available to your organization.

 First, it is crucial to understand the degree to which your company culture determines the success of OEE implementation.
 Your culture influences operator engagement in the whole process.